mibe/electronics/readme.txt

-This folder contains some electronic projects of mine.
+This repo contains some electronic projects of mine.

-Arduino			Some simple codes for the Arduino platform
+Arduino			Some simple codes for the Arduino platform breakout_board		Some breakout boards for use on a breadboard